How Spelling Games Help Kids Learn Without Knowing It

 | Struggles to make spelling feel like anything but work | Daily Crush (easiest daily buy-in) |

 The games complement each other rather than compete.
-A child might use Picture Speller as a warm-up before a main practice session, play Daily Crush at bedtime, and reach for Spell Runner when they want a competitive challenge.
+A young child might warm up with Sound Catcher, move to Picture Speller once they're ready to spell back, and play Memory Match with an older sibling on the weekend.
+An older child might use Daily Crush at bedtime and reach for Spell Runner when they want a competitive challenge.
 None of them replaces structured reading and writing practice — they're supplements that increase the frequency of spelling exposure without feeling like extra work.

 No account required to start.
-Signed-in children earn XP, streaks, and achievements across all four games — connecting them to the same level and reward system as regular SpellCrush practice.
+Signed-in children earn XP, streaks, and achievements across all six games — connecting them to the same level and reward system as regular SpellCrush practice.

 Related Articles